-Bonneville Power Administration has a programmatic biological opinion with the National Oceanic and Atmospheric Administration, National Marine Fisheries Service for ESA-listed anadromous fish species and Essential Fish Habitat (as defined by the Magnuson-Stevens Act) titled Endangered Species Act Section 7 Programmatic Conference and Biological Opinion and Magnuson-Stevens Fishery Conservation and Management Act Essential Fish Habitat Consultation for Standard Local Operating Procedures for Endangered Species to Administer Maintenance or Rebuild Projects for Transmission Line and Road Access Actions Authorized or Carried Out by the Bonneville Power Administration in Oregon, Washington, and Idaho (SLOPES PBO) (WCR-2014-1600, September 22, 2016).
-It was determined that by complying with the project design criteria listed within the SLOPES PBO, potential effects to bull trout and Dolly Varden would be consistent with those evaluated and addressed in the SLOPES PBO.
-The following conservation measures are used on all BPA vegetation management projects, and will reduce the potential effects to bull trout and Dolly Varden:
+BPA has a programmatic biological opinion with the National Oceanic and Atmospheric Administration, National Marine Fisheries Service for ESA-listed anadromous fish species and Essential Fish Habitat (as defined by the Magnuson-Stevens Act) titled Endangered Species Act Section 7 Programmatic Conference and Biological Opinion and Magnuson-Stevens Fishery Conservation and Management Act Essential Fish Habitat Consultation for Standard Local Operating Procedures for Endangered Species to Administer Maintenance or Rebuild Projects for Transmission Line and Road Access Actions Authorized or Carried Out by the Bonneville Power Administration in Oregon, Washington, and Idaho (SLOPES PBO) (WCR-2014-1600, September 22, 2016).
+USFWS determined that by complying with the project design criteria listed within the SLOPES PBO with NMFS, potential effects to bull trout and Dolly Varden would be minimized.
+The following conservation measures are used on all BPA vegetation management projects, and would reduce the potential effects to bull trout and Dolly Varden:

-- All water bodies (streams, rivers, lakes, wetlands) occurring in the project area will be noted in the Vegetation Control Prescription. - All vegetation removal will be restricted to aboveground only so that root systems are left intact, thus eliminating the risk for soil erosion and sedimentation near the streams. - When possible, shrubs and herbaceous material less than 10 feet in height, excluding noxious weeds such as scotch broom, will be left untouched. - Trees will be selectively cut to include only those that will grow into the minimum approach distances of the conductor at maximum sag.
-Other trees would be left in place, where possible, to preserve shade conditions. - On slopes greater than 20%, there will be no use of equipment with the potential for ground disturbance (i.e. mowers). - If it is necessary to manage vegetation within riparian areas and/or near ESA/EFH streams, ponds, wetlands, or other sensitive water resources, only hand cutting and treatment with Triclopyr TEA (Garlon 3A) will be used in spot and localized applications between the water's edge and 100 feet on either side of the resource.
-Use of practically non-toxic to slightly toxic herbicides, other than Triclopyr TEA (Garlon 3A), between the water's edge and three feet from the water's edge is not permitted. - All forms of vegetation management, including herbicide application, mowing, tree removal, and cut, lop, scatter techniques would not exceed 1% of the total acres of riparian habitat within a 6th field Hydrologic Unit Code per year.
+- All water bodies (streams, rivers, lakes, wetlands) occurring in the project area would be noted in the Vegetation Control Prescription. - All vegetation removal would be restricted to above ground only so that root systems are left intact, thus eliminating the risk for soil erosion and sedimentation near the streams. - When possible, shrubs and herbaceous material less than 10 feet in height, excluding noxious weeds such as scotch broom, would be left untouched. - Trees would be selectively cut to include only those that would grow into the minimum approach distances of the conductor at maximum sag.
+Other trees would be left in place, where possible, to preserve shade conditions. - On slopes greater than 20%, there would be no use of equipment with the potential for ground disturbance (i.e. mowers). - If it is necessary to manage vegetation within riparian areas and/or near ESA/EFH streams, ponds, wetlands, or other sensitive water resources, only hand cutting and treatment with Triclopyr TEA (Garlon 3A) would be used in spot and localized applications between the water's edge and 100 feet on either side of the resource.
+Use of practically non-toxic to slightly toxic herbicides, other than Triclopyr TEA (Garlon 3A), between the water's edge and three feet from the water's edge is not permitted.

+• All forms of vegetation management, including herbicide application, mowing, tree removal, and cut, lop, scatter techniques would not exceed 1% of the total acres of riparian habitat within a 6th field Hydrologic Unit Code per year.